ogwurujohnson/nodepost/README.md

 * Install [NodeJs](https://nodejs.org/en/download/) and [PostgreSQL](https://www.postgresql.org/download/) on your computer.
 * Clone this repository using `git clone https://github.com/ogwurujohnson/nodepost--Hack.git`.
 * Set up your environment variables in a `.env` file.
-* Create production, development and test db's
+* Create production, development and test db's. specify their names in your env file
 * Run `npm install` to install all dependencies.
 * Run `npm run migration` to run DB migrations.
 * Run `npm run dev` to start the server.